adrianyau/SQL-Final-Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-The project is to showcase our SQL fundamentals and knowledge of SQL queries to apply to this mock dataset from an e-commerce company.
-The goal is to improve its raw data by cleaning, transforming, and analyzing, as well as identifying risk areas for quality assurance.
+The project is to showcase our SQL fundamentals and knowledge of SQL queries to apply to this mock dataset from a fictitious e-commerce company.
+The goal is to improve its original raw data, despite information being inaccurate, inconsistent, duplicated, and missing, by cleaning, transforming, and analyzing, as well as identifying risk areas for our methods of quality assurance, and get meaningful results.

 ## Process
-### (your step 1)
+1.
 ### (your step 2)

 ## Results